 Your proposed payment plan needs to ensure your creditors will receive at a minimum as much through your proposed payments that they would receive if you were to file a Chapter 7 bankruptcy and have your assets liquidated.

 If opposed, you must prove your plan is “fair and equitable.”
 To accomplish this, you must ensure that any of your secured creditors get paid an amount at least equal to the collateral securing your obligations and that you do not keep any assets or interests unless all your creditors get paid in full.

-Should You File Chapter 11 or Chapter 13 Bankruptcy?
+Why use an Attorney for Chapter 11 or Chapter 13 Bankruptcy?